basharaj/basharaj.github.io/_posts/2017-03-24-submitting-spark-jobs-to-YARN-from-Java.markdown

 *These instructions are for Spark 1.6.2.
-Since Spark is notorious for breaking backward compatibility.
-These instructions may or may not work with Spark 2.x*
+Since Spark is notorious for breaking backward compatibility. these instructions may or may not work with Spark 2.x*

 One of the most common requirements when working with Spark is the ability to submit Spark jobs to YARN from your Java code instead of using [spark-submit](http://spark.apache.org/docs/latest/submitting-applications.html).
 In this post